ferrisbueller66/ferrisbueller66.github.io/_posts/2020-06-17-garden_helper_rails_app.markdown

 When a Harvest instance was instantiated, the method would be called to trip "harvested" attribute of the Plant it belonged to, from false to true.

-This came in handy, since I eventually created a scope queried all harvested plants:
+This came in handy, since I eventually created a scope that queried all harvested plants:

 ```
 scope :been_harvested, -> { where(harvested: true) }